The Keto diet can seem restrictive. You can’t eat bananas, sweet potatoes, and other high-carb foods.

 I drank unsweetened almond milk

-TheLioness5 6 months ago
+TheLioness5 a year ago

 It didn’t mention milk ALTERNATIVES because they are not actual DAIRY products derived from an animal and this article is specifically about which actual DAIRY products you can consume.

-Renrac a year ago
+Renrac 2 years ago

 Same here; total game changer.
 I wonder why it didn't make it into this article?
 I didn't see soy milk mentioned either.
 I like the unsweetened vanilla almond milk, so I'm sticking with that.
 I ran through a bunch of alternatives before finding this one.